Working with Docker Registries

 Pushing Docker images

-Pushing to the built-in registry is completely automatic.
-All successful build steps automatically push the private Docker registry without any extra configuration.
+Pushing to your default Docker registry is completely automatic.
+All successful build steps automatically push to the default Docker registry of your Codefresh account without any extra configuration.

-To push to an external registry you only need to know how this registry is linked into Codefresh and more specifically what is unique name of the integration.
+To push to another registry you only need to know how this registry is linked into Codefresh and more specifically what is unique name of the integration.
 You can see that name by visiting your integrations screen or asking your Codefresh administrator.

 candidatefield of the push step mentions the name of the build step (